 Shift 2 exam timings | Shift 2: 2:30 pm to 5 pm |

-Exam mode | Computer Basted Test (CBT) Mode only |
+Exam mode | Computer Based Test (CBT) Mode only |

 Questions type | Multiple Choice Questions (MCQs) |

-There will be Multiple Choice Questions (MCQs), with four alternatives out of which one answer will be most appropriate.
-There will be no negative markings.
 There will be two papers for CTET: (i) Paper I will be for a person who intends to be a teacher for classes I to V. (ii) Paper II will be for a person who intends to be a teacher for classes VI to VIII.

-This is the 15th edition of the test which is an essential eligibility requirement for recruitment as a primary school teacher in CBSE-affiliated schools.
-The test will be held in 20 languages in 112 cities across the country.
-The test will be held for two papers.
-Paper I is meant for teachers of classes 1 to 5 and paper II is meant for classes 6 to 8.
+The test will be held in 20 languages in 112 cities nationwide.
+It will consist of two papers: Paper I is for teachers of classes 1 to 5, and Paper II is for teachers of classes 6 to 8.

 - 2-year Diploma in Elementary Education (by whatever name is known)